davrous/AzureAgentToM365/README.md

 To deploy it in Teams or M365 Copilot, you'll need to also update the '**manifest.json**' file, zip the folder and upload it to Teams / M365 Copilot via the App maangement UX.

-Otherwise, use hte Microsoft 365 Agents Toolkit to simplify those steps.
+Otherwise, use the Microsoft 365 Agents Toolkit to simplify those steps.

 # With M365 Agents Toolkit